 In short, THEY ARE SO GOOD.

-Here are a few quick tips for getting beautiful, tasty Christmas almond flour sugar cookies that are perfect for decorating:
+Here are a few quick tips for making beautiful, tasty paleo sugar cookies that are perfect for decorating:

 - Make sure to use blanched almond flour.
 Whisk or sift the almond flour to get rid of any clumps.